Why Choose the Accounting Program?

 Lucy Dorum has an associate degree from Fort Steilacoom Community College (now Pierce College) and a bachelor’s degree in accounting from Western Washington University.
-She has 35 years of experience, including experience at a print shop, medical office and several civic groups.
-She has been teaching at Clover Park Technical College for more than 25 years.
+She has over 40 years of experience, including experience at a print shop, medical office, and several civic groups.
+She has been teaching at Clover Park Technical College for more than 30 years.

 Suzanne Cooke has an associate degree from Clover Park Technical College and a bachelor’s degree in finance from Texas A&M University.
 She has 17 years of experience in the finance industry, including work with consumer loans, mortgage loans and as a controller.
 She has been teaching at Clover Park Technical College for more than 12 years.

 The Clover Park Technical College Board of Trustees capped last week’s March meeting by awarding tenure to a quartet of CPTC instructors.